tagsysx/MagCode/docs/README.md

 ## Getting Started

+### For iOS Development
 1. Clone the repository
+2. Navigate to `platforms/ios/`
-2. Open `MagCode.xcodeproj` in Xcode
+3. Open `MagCode.xcodeproj` in Xcode
+4. Build and run the project
+5. Grant camera permissions when prompted

+### For Android Development
+1. Clone the repository
+2. Navigate to `platforms/android/`
+3. Open the project in Android Studio
-3. Build and run the project
+4. Build and run the project
-4. Grant camera permissions when prompted
+5. Grant camera permissions when prompted

+### Cross-Platform Development
+- **Shared Resources**: Algorithms and protocols are defined in `shared/` directory
+- **Consistent Implementation**: Both platforms implement the same core functionality
+- **Platform-Specific Features**: Each platform leverages its native capabilities
+- **Unified Testing**: Ensure consistent behavior across both platforms

 ## Contributing